 Currently, Lieutenant Moore is assigned to the Phoenix Police Department’s Cactus Park Precinct.

-First elected in 2000, Ms. Polk is currently serving her sixth term.
-In addition to overseeing a staff of 114 employees, Ms. Polk has found time to be at the forefront of change.
-She chairs both the Arizona Prosecuting Attorneys’ Advisory Council and the Governor’s Arizona Substance Abuse Partnership and is vice-chair for the Arizona Criminal Justice Commission.
-She is chair and founding member of MATFORCE, the Yavapai County substance abuse coalition, and serves as an advisory council member for the Yavapai County Justice and Mental Health Coalition.
-She assists as faculty for the CWAG Alliance Partnership, a cooperative initiative to strengthen the legal system in Mexico, and served on the Governor’s Arizona Human Trafficking Council from 2013 to 2021.
 Ms. Polk is the driving stimulus behind the nationally renowned law enforcement course, What You Do Matters: Lessons from the Holocaust.
 The United States Holocaust Memorial Museum recognized Ms. Polk in 2018 as an “agent of change” at a national tribute dinner in Washington D.C.
 In 2018, the Arizona Prosecuting Attorneys’ Advisory Council awarded Ms. Polk with the Gerda and Kurt Klein Guardian of Freedom Award for her tireless efforts to teach the “Lessons from the Holocaust” to police officers and prosecutors across the nation.